Methodology — How We Calculate Fair Value, Risk Scores, and Moat Ratings

 Data source: All five inputs are extracted from the company's most recent 10-K annual filing on SEC EDGAR.

-How Do We Calculate Intrinsic Value (DCF)?
+How Do We Calculate Intrinsic Value?

 How Do We Rate Competitive Moats?